-If you are in the process of becoming involved in a divorce case then you should know right off the bat that there are no sure things in the entire process of getting a divorce.
-While you may be looking for assurances to the contrary at this time I can tell you that there is nothing guaranteed within the context of a divorce.
-While you are likely to run into several issues regarding your divorce there is nothing guaranteed as far as your case is concerned.
+If you are in the process of becoming involved in a divorce case, then you should know right off the bat that there are no sure things in the entire process of getting a divorce.
+While you may be looking for assurances to the contrary at this time, I can tell you that there is nothing guaranteed within the context of a divorce.
+While you are likely to run into several issues regarding your divorce, there is nothing guaranteed as far as your case is concerned.
 Almost everything that we write about here on our blog in the context of a divorce is written from the perspective of things that are likely to happen or that commonly occur.

 This is why having an experienced family law attorney to represent you in your divorce is so important.
 Even the most well-meaning friend or neighbor will not be able to give you the experienced perspective and advice of an attorney.
 I like to tell people that they should think about attorneys as a short-term investment into your long-term future.
-Well hiring an attorney will cost you money I can almost guarantee you that there are very few people out there who can remember exactly what their attorney costs once their divorce is done.
+Well, hiring an attorney will cost you money.
+I can almost guarantee you that there are very few people out there who can remember exactly what their attorney costs once their divorce is done.
 On the contrary, I can promise you that almost every person involved in a divorce can tell you the outcome of their case, how they felt at the end of the case and whether or not they got a fair deal.

 What is mediation?

 That doesn't mean that mediation is the first or even the last opportunity you and your spouse will have to attempt to settle your case together.
-On the contrary, the vast majority of time spent in your divorce should be on working through settlement offers and counteroffers.
+On the contrary, the vast majority of time spent in your divorce should work through settlement offers and counteroffers.
 Unfortunately, many people involved in divorce cases end up spending most of their time arguing over relatively unimportant matters that will not affect you or your family for all that long.
 A much more useful mode of operation would be to use that time wisely to avoid a longer and more expensive divorce.

 After your mediation session, the mediator will type out a mediated settlement agreement that contains every aspect of the case as far as settlements are concerned.
-Whether it is something regarding child custody, child support, possession of the children, division of your community estate, or spousal support then it will be covered in the mediated settlement agreement if a settlement is reached.
+Whether it is something regarding child custody, child support, possession of the children, division of your community estate, or spousal support, then it will be covered in the mediated settlement agreement if a settlement is reached.
 Whatever topics are not covered in that settlement agreement will be the topics that you and your spouse will likely have to hold a trial or temporary orders hearing regarding.

-Avoid the risks, time commitment, and costs of going to court by attending mediation
+Avoid the risks, time commitment, and costs of going to court by attending mediation.

-As I alluded to at the beginning of today's blog posts certain risks are a part of the divorce process.
-Foremost among them are the risks that you take on by going to a trial or temporary orders hearing.
+As I alluded to at the beginning of today's blog posts, certain risks are a part of the divorce process.
+Foremost among them are the risks you take on by going to a trial or temporary orders hearing.
 I think the most significant risk you take on in the entire process is leaving your case up to a family court judge who does not know you or your spouse or your family on a personal level.
-That judge will be tasked with deciding regarding your case based on the evidence submitted throughout a one or two-day trial.
+That judge will be tasked with deciding your case based on the evidence submitted throughout a one or two-day trial.

 Why doesn't mediation always work?